cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 ```

 3. Some interesting things to note from the updated **Deploy** `stage`:
     1. We no longer have an `agent` defined.
-If you look at the `dockerBuildPush.groovy` in the `completed` branch of your **pipeline-library** repopsitory you will see that it defines a `node` which is basically a more complex version of the `agent` section and is available in both Scripted and Declarative Pipeline syntax whereas `agent` is only available in Declarative.
+If you look at the `dockerBuildPush.groovy` in the `completed` branch of your **pipeline-library** repopsitory you will see that it defines a `node` which is basically the non-Declarative way of specifying an `agent` section.
     2. The `unstash` step is inside of the `dockerBuildPush` step block.
 This is called a `closure` and [allows you to run additional, arbritary steps inside of a **custom step**](https://jenkins.io/doc/book/pipeline/shared-libraries/#defining-custom-steps).
 4. Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The job will run successfully and everyone will have a brand new Docker Image in the Amazon Elastic Container Registry we are using for this workshop.
 All in all, as you can see below, there is a lot more going on in the **Build and Push Image** `stage` now: <p><img src="img/advanced/build_push_finished.png" width=850/>

 #### Update the 'Deploy' Stage

 Now that we have successfully built a Docker image for our **helloworld-nodejs** app we want to deploy it.
-We will update the **Deploy** `stage` to use the `kubeDeploy` **custom step** described above to deploy our app to Kubernetes.
+We will update the **Deploy** `stage` to use the `kubeDeploy` **custom step** described above to deploy our applications to Kubernetes.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. Replace the entire **Deploy** `stage` with the version below: